 It has become tremendous use in clinical research and trials, gene therapy and in diagnostic of the gene.
 Genetic engineering, production, and development of various medicines to treat different life-threatening diseases, which is a part of the benefits of red biotechnology.

-Many branches of medicine in which this technology assumes to have great importance are the production of combination vaccines like Hepatitis B, Hepatitis A, DPT and polio vaccine that are meant to be injected.
+Many branches of medicine in which this technology assumes to have great importance are the production of combination vaccines like Hepatitis B, Hepatitis A, DPT, and polio vaccine that is meant to be injected.
 This technology is beneficial in the field of poultry farming as well as in tissue engineering.

 Other areas where red biotechnology is useful are in the fields of cancer research, veterinary, production of biochips and so on.
 Red biotechnology brings all the biotechnology uses to medicine.